Springfield Hospital, which in 1976 became Baystate Medical Center, was first approved by the American Medical Association to teach interns in 1914.

 Dr. Laura Koenigs, Program Director, Pediatrics Residency, notes that once these new residents begin their training, “Many fall in love with the Pioneer Valley and choose to stay here for the rest of their careers.”

 “Some choose to stay at Baystate to practice while others may enter private practice in the community or work in a variety of healthcare settings.
 Their remaining in the area allows us to address the physician shortage we have in Western Massachusetts.
 There are nearly 100 pediatricians alone in Western Massachusetts who completed their pediatric training at Baystate Children’s Hospital,” she said.

 In fact, after completing their residencies and fellowships at Baystate in June 2016, nine doctors chose to continue their practice locally at the hospital in the areas of anesthesiology, medicine, endocrinology, obstetrics and gynecology, cytopathology, and pediatrics.

 New Medical School Track a Pipeline for Local Doctors

-Baystate Health offers the Population-based Urban and Rural Community Health program—a new pathway toward a medical degree—in partnership with the University of Massachusetts Medical School.
+Baystate Health offers the Population-based Urban and Rural Community Health track—a new pathway toward a medical degree—in partnership with the University of Massachusetts Medical School.